 This article assesses current student accommodation options and the impact they have on the overall university experience.
-It also looks at the Purpose Built Student Accommodation sector from the buyer’s perspective, highlighting the key elements that make it such a popular and high yielding property investment.
+It also looks at the Purpose Built Student Accommodation sector from the buyer’s perspective, highlighting the key elements that make it such a popular and high yielding property investment, while avoiding buy to let problems.

 - Student life in hall of residence